 Commonly known as drones, Unmanned Aerial Vehicles (UAV’s) are used in situations where manned flight is considered too risky or difficult.
-These aircraft can remain airborne for long periods, sending back real-time imagery of activities on the ground.
+These aircraft can remain airborne for long periods, and can transmit real-time imagery of activities on the ground.
 UAV’s are equipped with different surveillance technologies and are controlled remotely by an operator on the ground.
 This is done by radio control, using feedback mechanisms built into the UAV mechanism, and utilising the Global Positioning Satellites (“GPS”).

 A typical UAV is constructed from composite materials to reduce weight and increase manoeuvrability.
 Lithium polymer (LiPo) batteries and Electronic Speed Controllers are linked to high power electric motors in a compact package.

-Public authorities are considering the use of UAVs for specific applications, such as to assess planning applications, surveying dangerous buildings and monitoring coastal erosion.
+Public authorities use UAVs for specific applications, such as to assess planning applications, surveying dangerous buildings and monitoring coastal erosion.

-All commercial use of UAVs is covered by guidelines from the Civil Aviation Authority (CAA) and organisations must register UAVs with the regulator.
-Statistics released by the air regulator show that near misses between aircraft and UAVs investigated by the UK Airprox Board (UKAB), are increasing year-on-year (Ref.1).
+Statistics released by the air regulator show that near misses between aircraft and UAVs investigated by the UK Airprox Board (UKAB), increased year-on-year between 2014 and 2018.

 Most of the CAA’s enforcement efforts are focused on those who are not properly licensed from using UAVs for commercial purposes, There are specific restrictions on the use of UAVs in heavily populated or built-up areas, although it is still possible to apply to the CAA for permission to use these in such areas by preparing a safety case document for the flight.
 Other considerations include the use of UAVs and privacy laws that later on could provide grounds for legal challenges and actions.

-Following increases in reported drone incidents with aircraft, new laws were introduced in May 2018 to restrict all drones from flying above 400 feet and within 1 kilometre of airport boundaries, with the changes effective from 30 July 2018.
+Following the increases in reported drone incidents with aircraft from 2014 onwards, new laws were introduced in May 2018 to restrict all drones from flying above 400 feet and within 1 kilometre of airport boundaries, with the changes effective from 30 July 2018.

 Due to the disruptive drone-related incidents at Gatwick and Heathrow airports in late 2018 and early 2019 the UK Government decided to extend the area around airports and runways in which drones are banned from being flown.
-As of March 13, 2019, it’s illegal to fly a drone within 5km of an airport (Ref.3).
+As of March 13, 2019, it was made illegal to fly a drone within 5km of an airport.

-Drone users will have to register and take online safety tests to improve accountability.
-The new laws will also require owners of drones weighing 250 grams or more to register with the Civil Aviation Authority (CAA) and for drone pilots to take an online safety test to ensure the UK’s skies are safe from irresponsible flyers.
-These requirements will come into force on 30 November 2019 (Ref.4).
+Drone users now have to register and take online safety tests to improve accountability.
+The new laws also require owners of drones weighing 250 grams or more to register with the Civil Aviation Authority (CAA) and for drone pilots to take an online safety test to ensure the UK’s skies are safe from irresponsible flyers.
+These requirements came into force on 30 November 2019.

-Commercial use of UAVs requires seeking permission from the CAA.
-An operator’s licence requires demonstration that the operator is “sufficiently competent” (Ref.5).
+Commercial use of UAVs requires the permission of the CAA.
+An operator’s licence requires demonstration that the operator is “sufficiently competent”.

-The CAAs 2016 Air Navigation Order provides regulation of activities.
+The Air Navigation Order 2016 provides regulation of activities.
 Article 95 relates to small unmanned aircraft equipped to undertake any form of surveillance or data acquisition in accordance with a permission issued by the CAA.

 An individual or organisation will generally be required to submit an operating manual to the CAA for a permanent approval.
 This will allow greater freedom to operate continuously without the need to seek ad hoc approvals.

 There have been a number of prosecutions against private individuals, related to use of UAVs in public and security-sensitive locations.
-For example, the CAA has taken action against an operator flying a UAV over a BAE System submarine-testing facility.
+For example, the CAA took action against an operator flying a UAV over a BAE System submarine-testing facility.

-UAV operators and those authorising their use may find themselves subject to both the civil and criminal law if they fail to follow the guidelines identified.
+UAV operators and those authorising their use may find themselves subject to both the civil and criminal law if they fail to follow the guidelines and legal requirements.

 Where it is believed UAVs are being used unlawfully, the matter should be reported to the Police and the CAA.

-Where UAVs are used for non-domestic purposes, operators will need to comply with data protection obligations and it will be good practice for domestic users to be aware of the potential privacy intrusion which the use of UAV can cause to make sure they’re used in a responsible manner (Ref.8).
+Where UAVs are used for non-domestic purposes, operators will need to comply with data protection obligations and it will be good practice for domestic users to be aware of the potential privacy intrusion which the use of UAV can cause to make sure they’re used in a responsible manner.

-The ICO CCTV Code of Practice is now extended to include public use of UAVs collecting information about individuals (Ref.9).
-The Scottish Government has produced its own CCTV Strategy for Scotland (Ref.10).
+The ICO CCTV Code of Practice is now extended to include public use of UAVs collecting information about individuals.
+The Scottish Government has produced its own CCTV Strategy for Scotland.

 A UAV is a piece of work equipment, and as such, a suitable and sufficient risk assessment considering the suitability for the task (including unsafe flying conditions such as weather), maintenance (including mechanical / battery) and air worthiness regimes will be necessary.
 Regulation 9 of Provision and Use of Work Equipment Regulations states that:

 Loss of a UAV during airborne service will be an over-riding concern.
-Being a vehicle that moves in three dimensions, collateral damage to infrastructure (buildings, power-lines, other moving objects such as passenger transport) will also form part of the assessment.
-Risk assessment must consider if loss is preventable (such as by knowledge of technical failure or inherent performance characteristic, or simply ran out of battery power).
+Being a vehicle that moves in three dimensions, collateral damage to infrastructure (including buildings, power-lines, and moving objects such as public transport vehicles) should also form part of the assessment.
+The risk assessment must consider if loss is preventable (such as by knowledge of technical failure or inherent performance characteristic, or simply due to power failure).
 If such characteristics are known and preventable, a failure to manage these would land the organisation / pilot with significant legal, financial and reputational consequences.

-Perhaps the most detailed authoritative document on UK safety for aircraft is the UK Defence Safety Authority General (GEN) 1000 Series Regulatory Articles (Ref.11) which covers competence, roles and responsibilities for Regulated Entities.
-This provides detail on every area of UAV management, including Annex B Safety Checklist which references maintenance documents and Emergency Procedures for lost link, flyaway, fire, preventative measures, alarms and associated instructions.
+Perhaps the most detailed authoritative document on UK safety for aircraft is the UK Defence Safety Authority General (GEN) 1000 Series Regulatory Articles which covers competence, roles and responsibilities for Regulated Entities.
+This provides detail on every area of UAV management, including Annex B Safety Checklist which references maintenance documents and emergency procedures for lost link, flyaway, fire, preventative measures, alarms and associated instructions.

 Traditional insurance is designed to protect property from damage and people from injury.
-Civil Aviation (Insurance) Regulations 2005 sets out UK legislation which details insurance requirements (Ref 12).
-Questions which an insurer may require an answer to include:
+Civil Aviation (Insurance) Regulations 2005 sets out UK legislation which details insurance requirements.
+Questions which an insurer may require answers to may include:

 Liability insurers may be able to extend existing liability policy(s) to cover the use of UAVs, depending upon size and usage.
-It is incumbent on all policyholders to consult closely with their liability insurers and make sure coverage is agreed, and if this is not possible to seek an alternative insurance solution, which may rest in the aviation insurance market.
+It is incumbent on all policyholders to consult closely with their liability insurers and make sure coverage is agreed, and if this is not possible to seek alternative insurance cover, which may rest within the aviation insurance market.

-UAVs undoubtedly create exposures that need to be carefully considered in terms of safety, data and physical security, and privacy.
-Good quality government-backed advice is already available (Ref.13).
+UAVs undoubtedly create risk exposures that need to be carefully considered in terms of safety, data and physical security, and privacy.
+Good quality government-backed advice is available.

 In many senses, a UAV is just another (albeit complex) piece of work-place equipment, and the demand for appropriate risk management and assessment procedures is similar to those for all other work-place activities.

-There is a developing range of insurance policy covers, restrictions and limitations available.
-Whilst each case needs to be considered on its own merits it is possible, in certain circumstances, modified public liability policies may accommodate the liabilities arising from UAV use.
+There is a developing range of insurance policy covers.
+Whilst each case needs to be considered on its own merits, it is possible in certain circumstances, for modified public liability policies to accommodate the liabilities arising from UAV use.

 Risk Management Partners Limited is the data controller of any personal information you provide to us or personal information that has been provided to us by a third party.
 We collect and process information about you in order to arrange insurance policies and to process claims.
 Your information is also used for business purposes such as fraud prevention and detection and financial management.
 This may involve sharing your information with third parties such as insurers, reinsurers, other brokers, claims handlers, loss adjusters, credit reference agencies, service providers, professional advisors, our regulators, police and government agencies or fraud prevention agencies.